bhnord/activities/events.md

 Night Shift Brewing Run Club at Everett Taproom All levels are welcome for a 5K.

-### Rooftop Yoga

-Flow Together.
-Glow Together. (all levels)A dynamic vinyasa yoga experience that blends energizing movement, breath, and community.
+### 10 High Tea Spots in Boston

+Some things never go out of style and there’s still a delicious pleasure in sipping a cup of tea while catching up with a friend.

 ### SoWa Vintage Market

 SoWa Vintage MarketEVERY SUNDAY, 11 AM - 4 PMLocated downstairs at 450 Harrison Ave, the SoWa Vintage Market is Boston's weekly destination for antiques, collectibles, vintage goods, and other one-of-a-kind curiosities.

-### 10 High Tea Spots in Boston

-Some things never go out of style and there’s still a delicious pleasure in sipping a cup of tea while catching up with a friend.
+### $10 Commuter Rail Wknds

+Enjoy unlimited travel on the Commuter Rail for just $10 every weekend.

 ### 9 Unique Boston Book Clubs

 If one of your 2024 resolutions was to read more, you’re in for a treat.

-### $10 Commuter Rail Wknds

-Enjoy unlimited travel on the Commuter Rail for just $10 every weekend.

-### Dirty Disney Comedy Show

-Unleash your inner child and dive into the hilariously twisted world of Dirty Disney!

-### SoWa First Friday (Fr)

-THE ART OF SPRING BEGINS IN MARCH.There is only one 450 Harrison Ave.

-### St. Puptrick’s Day @ Park-9 (Sa)

-Get ready for our annual Saint Puptrick’s Day event!

 ### heART of Allston Party (Sa)